Soviet Union Blockade Similar to Russia Blocking Ukraine’s Access to the Black Sea

 How California now leads the way in official protected marriage equality: Creating a more inclusive future

 Congresswoman Julia Brownley of California recently proposed the Amend the Code for Marriage Equality Act.
-This groundbreaking legislation aims to create more equality by removing gendered terms such as "husband" and "wife" from federal laws and replacing them with the word "spouse," which is more inclusive.
-This move comes after the realization that even though the U.S. Supreme…
+This groundbreaking legislation aims to create more equality and ensure protected marriage equality by removing gendered terms such as "husband" and "wife" from federal laws.
+It also seeks to replace them with the word "spouse," which is more inclusive.
+This move comes after…